 Paid Game Player Review

-Paid Game Player or PGP, found at paidgameplayer.com, is a free to join gaming and Get Paid To (GPT) site.
+Paid Game Player or PGP, found at paidgameplayer.com, is a free-to-join gaming Get Paid To (GPT) site.

-They pay you to play online games and complete tasks and offers.
+They pay you to play online games and complete various tasks and offers.

 PGP is a middleman of sorts for their 3rd party clients that actually pay you for the tasks and trials they offer.